-Nerve pain in the feet and ankles can have debilitating consequences on someone’s daily life.
+Pain, tingling, and numbness in the feet can have debilitating consequences on someone’s daily life.

 Austin Foot and Ankle Specialists offers top medical expertise and state-of-the-art technology in the field of nerve pain treatment.
 We have helped multitudes of patients manage or eliminate their nerve pain, and we can help you too.

 Pain in the feet, ankles, or lower legs may be from painful neuromas.
-These tend to develop following trauma and affects up to 60 percent of patients with a nerve injury.
+These tend to develop following trauma and affect up to 60 percent of patients with a nerve injury.

 Over the past decade, technology, materials, and microsurgical techniques have arrived that not only allow a surgeon to remove and reconstruct neuromas, but also help restore and rebuild normal nerve pathways.

-When diagnosing a condition, we will likely review your medical history and conduct a comprehensive neurological examination.
-This may include:
+When diagnosing the source of nerve pain, we may review your medical history and conduct a comprehensive neurological examination.
+Parts of this examination may include:

 - Nerve function tests, in which reflexes, electrical nerve activity, and the ability of the nerves to sense stimuli may be recorded.